oatlog/oatlog/doc/planning_report/main.typ

 We believe that e-graphs are very unexplored, with great potential for improvement.
 Recent work has considerably improved their performance and capabilities, and there is as far as we know only one production compiler using e-graphs, Cranelift (2022) @cranelift.
-However because regular e-graphs are not performant enough, Cranelift uses weaker acyclic e-graphs that make it miss out on potential optimizations @cranelift_egraph_rfc @acyclic_egraphs.
+However because regular e-graphs are not performant enough, Cranelift uses weaker acyclic e-graphs (aegraphs) that make it miss out on potential optimizations @cranelift_egraph_rfc @acyclic_egraphs.

 == E-graphs (1980)